snowplow-archive/snowplow.github.com/_posts/2016-05-22-iglu-r4-epaulettes-released.md

 Alongside the key elements set out above, the Scala implementation of Iglu Core has some neat Scala-specific features.

-Everything else in Scala Iglu Core is specific for Scala implementation.
-Most useful feature of Scala Iglu Core is type classes for injecting and extracting `SchemaKey` for various data types, such as representations of JSON in different Scala libraries.
+Scala Iglu Core contains type classes for injecting and extracting the `SchemaKey` for various data types, including representations of JSON in different Scala libraries including [Json4s][json4s] and [Circe][circe].

-One more Scala-specific feature is container classes `SelfDescribingSchema` and `SelfDescribingData`.
-It basically just represents pair of `SchemaKey` along with data (or Schema) it describes.
+The library also offers container classes called `SelfDescribingSchema` and `SelfDescribingData`, to represent the `SchemaKey` along with the data that key describes.

-These can be used to store, serialize and pass around data between various Scala libraries in more type-safe and concise way.
+Use these containers to store, serialize and exchange data inside your Scala code in a more type-safe and concise way.

 <h3 id="iglu-core-usage">Using Iglu Core</h3>

+Iglu Core has been designed around Snowplow and Iglu's own requirements, but we expect the library will be useful to external implementors as well.

-Overall, you don't have to know any details about Scala Iglu Core type classes and how to implement them since we're also providing complete implementations for several popular JSON libraries such as [Json4s][json4s] and [Circe][circe], you can just include them as dependencies to your projects and have all features Iglu Core provides:
+Typically you won't have to learn the details of the Scala Iglu Core's type classes, since we are also providing complete implementations for popular Scala JSON libraries including [Json4s][json4s] and [Circe][circe].

+Instead you can just include the appropriate implementation as a dependency in your project (the artifacts are available in Maven Central):

+{% highlight scala %}

+...

+{% endhighlight %}

+Here is an example using the XXX:

 {% highlight scala %}
 import com.snowplowanalytics.iglu.core.json4s._